tendouji/starwars-api-v2/README.md

 # starwars-api-v2
 This project has 2 main development parts, vanilla Javascript and jQuery with SASS generated CSS.
+All the sites are created to be responsive until 320px width.

 Demo page can be [viewed here](https://tendouji.github.io/starwars-api-v2/index.html).